ollama/ollama/docs/modelfile.md

 ### EMBED

 The EMBED instruction is used to add embeddings of files to a model.
 This is useful for adding custom data that the model can reference when generating an answer.
+Note that currently only text files are supported, formatted with each line as one embedding.
 ```
 FROM <model name>:<tag>
-EMBED <file path>
+EMBED <file path>.txt
+EMBED <different file path>.txt
+EMBED <path to directory>/*.txt
 ```

 ### PARAMETER